Ami Kassar: Bibliography

 In January 2018, Kassar debuted his first book entitled, The Growth Dilemma: Determining Your Entrepreneurial Type to Find Your Financing Comfort Zone.
 In his book, Kassar helps entrepreneurs decide how big they want to grow their businesses, how quickly, with how much risk and leverage.
 The book contains 15 profiles of different business owners, their revenue numbers, growth targets, and investment strategies.
-Kassar's book is an Amazon Best Seller in Financial risk management.